lakshaysangwan/weather-for-pincode/README.md

 If you want to contribute to this project, please follow

-## Contributing

-If you want to contribute to this project, please follow the guidelines specified in the CONTRIBUTING.md file.
-Contributions are welcome!

 ## License

 This project is licensed under the [MIT License